pskink/matrix_gesture_detector/README.md

 # matrix_gesture_detector

-A gesture detector which detects translation, scale and rotation gestures and combines them into `Matrix4` object that can be used by `Transform` widget or by low level `CustomPainter` code.
+`MatrixGestureDetector` detects translation, scale and rotation gestures and combines them into `Matrix4` object that can be used by `Transform` widget or by low level `CustomPainter` code.
 You can customize types of reported gestures by passing `shouldTranslate`, `shouldScale` and `shouldRotate`